Lori Loughlin And Felicity Huffman Sued For $500 Billion By Parent Whose Child Lost A Spot To Their Kids

 The $500 billion suit against Loughlin, Huffman, and the other alleged conspirators is far from the only lawsuit to have been filed in the wake of the college admissions scandal.

-Over at Stanford, the students who paid application fees for their applications want their money back, arguing that they were “deceived” into paying application fees if the children of wealthy individuals were going to be able simply buy their way in.
+Over at Stanford, the students who paid application fees for their applications want their money back, arguing that they were “deceived” into paying application fees.
+If the children of wealthy individuals were going to be able simply buy their way in, these students may argue, the process was unfair — and the payments should be refunded.
 They are collectively suing for $5 million.

 Credibility of Felicity Huffman’s parenting site "ruined" after #CollegeCheatingScandal, expert says https://t.co/1fFuw3SxBm pic.twitter.com/zzs5rMrRR1